Snow sports are closer than you think – ski your way through Arrow Slocan.

-Arrow Slocan is home to big backcountry adventures and also family-friendly skiing, snowboarding and nordic experiences.
+Arrow Slocan is home to big backcountry adventures and also family-friendly skiing, snowboarding, snowshoeing and nordic experiences.

-The ski hill offers a skiing and boarding experience for the whole family.
+The Summit Lake Ski Hill offers a skiing and boarding experience for the whole family.
 The snowshoe and cross country ski loop, terrain and tube park mean fun outside of the typical downhill.
 Normal hours of operation are Wednesday to Sunday and Friday nights.

 Near the base of the ski area there is a loop for snowshoeing and cross country skiing.
 The rental shop has ski and snowboard packages, snowshoes, helmets and goggles.